-Your personal credit is also likely to come into play because the lender will ask for a personal guarantee.
-Make sure you have good personal credit before applying.
+Your personal credit will also likely come into play if the lender asks for a personal guarantee, so make sure you have good personal credit before applying.

 The bottom line

-Borrowing money as a startup can be tricky and secured loans are usually your best bet.
+Borrowing money as a startup can be tricky, and secured loans are usually your best bet.
 If you don’t have collateral, you may still be able to find unsecured loans.
-Regardless of which loan you choose, follow the right steps to apply for a loan and make sure to shop around to get the best deal.
+Regardless of which loan you choose, follow the right steps to apply for a loan and shop around to get the best deal.

 Frequently asked questions

 Secured loans require collateral, such as business equipment or real estate, and come with more flexible terms and lower interest rates.
 Unsecured loans do not require collateral but often require a personal guarantee.
 The best unsecured business loans are available only to borrowers with higher credit scores.
 They tend to come with stricter requirements and higher interest rates.

 The application process for both secured and unsecured loans requires similar information, including a company’s financial documents, personal and business credit scores and personal details.
 Depending on the type of loan, you may also need to present a business plan.
 In the case of secured loans, you’ll also be asked to provide information about the collateral that will be used to secure the loan.

 When deciding between a secured or an unsecured business loan, consider the collateral, risk, credit impact, interest rates and borrowing limits.